interpretml/interpret-community/README.md

 This API supports models that are trained on datasets in Python `numpy.array`, `pandas.DataFrame`, `iml.datatypes.DenseData`, or `scipy.sparse.csr_matrix` format.

-The explanation functions accept both models and pipelines as input, as long as the model or pipeline implements the prediction function predict or predict_proba that conforms to the Scikit convention.
+The explanation functions accept both models and pipelines as input as long as the model or pipeline implements a `predict` or `predict_proba` function that conforms to the Scikit convention.
 If not compatible, you can wrap your model's prediction function into a wrapper function that transforms the output into the format that is supported (predict or predict_proba of Scikit), and pass that wrapper function to your selected interpretability techniques.

 If a pipeline script is provided, the explanation function assumes that the running pipeline script returns a prediction.
 The repository also supports models trained via **PyTorch**, **TensorFlow**, and **Keras** deep learning frameworks.